raok/image-resizer/README.md

 7 next its time to run the app on your local machine.
 To do this:

-    - in the command line type `node /path/to/app/index.js -s file:///source/path/to/target/image.png -d /destination/path/for/resized/images/`
+    - in the command line type `node /path/to/app/index.js --source=file:///source/path/to/target/image.png --dest=/destination/path/for/resized/images/`
     - note that the destination path ends with `/`
     - if the destination folder does not exist, the app will generate it for you before resizing the images.